Multi-Locale Setup

 locale/

-Example locale/en/strings.json:
+Example locale/en/general.json:

 {